 02 of 09

 The Cuisine of the Val D'Aosta

-Because of its location, the cooking of the Val D'Aosta (Aosta Valley) is more closely related to French, German, and Swiss than to peninsular Italian.
-The traditional pranzo valdostano lunch is a substantial one-course meal, followed by bread and cheese (if cheese wasn't the primary ingredient of the main course).
+Because of its location in the far northwestern corner of Italy, the cooking of the Val d'Aosta (Aosta Valley) is more closely related to French, German, and Swiss than to peninsular Italian.
+The traditional pranzo valdostano lunch is a substantial one-course meal, followed by bread and cheese.
 Dinner is lighter—a soup, followed by rye bread and cheese.

-If the main meal doesn't involve cheese, it is meat-based, consisting either of sausages and cured meats, roasts, or boiled meats.
+If the main meal doesn't involve cheese, it is typically meat-based, consisting either of sausages and cured meats, roasts, or boiled meats.
 On holidays, boiled and roasted meats are followed by soup.
-Family meals are simpler, with dishes made with lesser cuts of meat, such as carbonnade, beef or pork diced and stewed in wine with onions and served with polenta.
+Family meals are simpler, with dishes made with lesser cuts of meat, such as carbonade, a dish of beef or pork diced and stewed in wine with onions and served with polenta, which is also important.

-Traditional side dishes consist of, for the most part, salads made from wild greens collected in the fields and dressed with walnut oil, as it's too cold for olives to grow in the Valley.
+Traditional side dishes consist of salads made from wild greens collected in the fields and dressed with walnut oil, as it's too cold for olives to grow in the Valley.
 Potatoes also figure prominently, and in the past, often took the place of bread.
-Polenta is also important.

 03 of 09

 The Cuisine of the Piedmont Region